 In most cases you will be able to sit up again immediately after the operation and be allowed to move around on the day of the operation.

-This is usually under the supervision of a physiotherapist, who will also tell you how to treat your neck correctly during the first few weeks following the operation.
+This will usually be under the supervision of a physiotherapist, who will also tell you how to treat your neck correctly during the first few weeks following the operation.